 At Amesbury CE Primary School, we want our children to love Art.
 We value Art as an important element of each child’s learning journey; we provide for them opportunities to produce creative and imaginative work; to explore their ideas and experiences as well as evaluate the work of peers and noted artists.
 Through their learning, our children will grow in confidence and proficiency in a variety of practical techniques, and as well as in their skills progression.
 Children will develop more curiosity, knowledge and understanding of the artists they study.
 Our curriculum aims to engage, inspire and challenge; we want children to experiment with a variety of media; to be inventive and to develop an ambitious focus on what Art can do for them.
 In addition, we at Amesbury are keen to deepen children’s learning by connecting Art to how it has contributed to shaping our shared, global cultural history.
 Alongside everything we do, we continually embed our values of: kindness, dignity and endurance into the teaching of art.

-- Produce creative work, exploring their ideas and recording their experiences.
+- produce creative work, exploring their ideas and recording their experiences

-- Become proficient in drawing, painting, sculpture and other art, craft and design.
+- become proficient in drawing, painting, sculpture and other art, craft and design techniques

-- Evaluate and analyse creative works using the language of art, craft and design.
+- evaluate and analyse creative works using the language of art, craft and design

-- Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.
+- know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

 The high standards of teaching and learning of the Art and Design Curriculum at Amesbury CE Primary School are based on the National Curriculum.
 Learning is linked to year group topics to give a well-structured and progressive approach to the subject.
 Through providing children the knowledge they need of local, national and international artists, contexts and historical times, children develop a better understanding, they can discuss what they are learning and they expand their vocabulary specific and linked to that artist.
 Children will have opportunities to share informed opinions and make observations on how to improve their own pieces.
 In their practical projects, children will develop their skills as well as be able to give constructive critiques of their own and peers’ work.
 We want children to express their imagination, as well as develop their skills in areas such as drawing, painting, printing, collage and sculpture.
 Teachers, follow a clear progression of skills, which will give fair challenges to each year group and will build on the children’s prior learning.